Building a Condominium Building

 • The premium for high quality - $75 - $200

 These premium quality condos are those being constructed in Yorkville or King West.
-Moreover, the finishes of these buildings in Downtown may vary a lot as compared to those to Calgary structures.
+Moreover, the finishes of these buildings in Downtown may vary a lot as compared to those in Calgary structures.
 (Check the list of the most recent condo developments in Calgary Alberta.)

 The cost of land and all other factors are increasing drastically.
 Plus, the cost of labour has never been higher, thus people have to factor that in, too.
-Most of the unions are taking a large cut too.
+Most of the unions are taking a large cut, too.
 These costs can still vary a lot over 3-5 years and depend on the building.
 However, the average hard cost for a condo can be as much as $330 per square foot in Toronto.

 Soft Costs

-Moreover, in Toronto, there is another substantial cost that is added too… the development fees!
+Moreover, in Toronto, there is another substantial cost that is added too... the development fees.

 For a one-bedroom apartment, the cost of development is $17,644 per unit.